Did your dog make the list? Here are the top 5 dog breeds in Illinois - NewsBreak

 (WMBD) — Friday is National Dog Day, and in honor of the holiday, we are taking a look at the top dog breeds in Illinois.

-Those top dog breeds are based on a database of four-legged campers from Camp Bow Wow , the largest pet care franchise with more than 200 locations across the nation.Trending: The one time Missouri had a vampire, turns out it was an albino man
+Those top dog breeds are based on a database of four-legged campers from Camp Bow Wow , the largest pet care franchise with more than 200 locations across the nation.Cold dog?
+Oscar Mayer comes out with hot dog-flavored popsicle

 Below are the top dog breeds in Illinois: